datastaxdevs/workshop-ai-as-api/README.md

 python trainModel.py
 ```

-and wait for it to finish (it will take probably twelve minutes or so on Gitpod).
+and wait for it to finish (it will take probably twelve minutes or so on Gitpod,
+possibly more on your own computer, depending on the specs).

 The training script works as follows:

 1. all variables created and stored in the previous steps are loaded back to memory;
 2. a specific architecture of a neural network is created, still a "blank slate" in terms of what it "knows".
-Its structure is that of a LSTM ([long-short-term-memory](https://en.wikipedia.org/wiki/Long_short-term_memory)), a [specific kind](https://www.tensorflow.org/api_docs/python/tf/keras/layers/LSTM) of recurrent neural network with some clever modifications aimed at enhancing its ability to "remember" things between non-adjacent locations in a sequence, such as two displaced positions in a string of text;
+Its core structure is that of a LSTM ([long-short-term-memory](https://en.wikipedia.org/wiki/Long_short-term_memory)), a [specific kind](https://www.tensorflow.org/api_docs/python/tf/keras/layers/LSTM) of recurrent neural network with some clever modifications aimed at enhancing its ability to "remember" things between non-adjacent locations in a sequence, such as two displaced positions in a string of text;
 3. the network (our classifier) is trained: that means it will progressively adapt its internal (many thousands of) parameters in order to best reproduce the input training set.
 Each individual neuron in the network is a relatively simple component - the "intelligence" coming from their sheer quantity and the particular choice of parameters determining which neurons affect which other and by how much;
 4. Once the training process has finished, the script carefully saves everything (model, tokenizer and associated metadata) in a format that can be later loaded by the API in a stand-alone way.

 <details><summary>Show me Gitpod during training</summary>

+#### The training process

 Training progresses in "epochs", each epoch representing a complete sweep
 through the input dataset.
 Several metrics are printed during training:

 - `accuracy`: this is the fraction of predictions that match the labeled input (higher is better);
 - `loss`: the value of the "loss function", which measures how close are the predictions to the input data (lower is better).
-The precise definition of the loss function is derived from information theory: the idea is to quantify "departure from ideal predictions" fairly in all directions and in a way that favors gradual improvement of the parameters. _In [our case](https://keras.io/api/losses/probabilistic_losses/#categoricalcrossentropy-class), we choose the ["categorical cross-entropy"](https://en.wikipedia.org/wiki/Cross_entropy) loss function, particularly suitable for models that choose between two or more output labels_;
+The precise definition of the loss function is derived from information theory: the idea is to quantify "departure from ideal predictions" fairly in all directions and in a way that favors gradual improvement of the parameters. _In [our case](https://keras.io/api/losses/probabilistic_losses/#categoricalcrossentropy-class), we employ the ["categorical cross-entropy"](https://en.wikipedia.org/wiki/Cross_entropy) loss function, particularly suitable for models that choose between two or more output labels_;
 - `val_accuracy`, `val_loss`: the same quantities as above, but calculated at end of epoch on the validation dataset (i.e. the `X_test` and `y_test` portion of the input labeled data).

 <img src="images/during_training.png?raw=true" />

 </details>

-accuracy val_accuracy loss val_loss

 Perhaps by now the training process is completed and everything has been
 saved in the `training/trained_model_v1` directory (_Note_: we keep a version